doedje/jquery.soap/README.md

 1.0.1 | 2013-04-02 | Fix to the manifest file, new version# needed to publish to plugins.jquery.com
 1.0.0 | 2013-04-02 | Minor fix (return for dom2string in reponse)
-0.10.0 | 2013-03-29 | The **First Zach Shelton version**, better code, XML DOM, XML string and JSON in and out 0.9.4 | 2013-02-26 | changed the charset of soapRequest to UTF-8 and removed the " quotes 0.9.3 | 2013-02-26 | Added the possibility to call **$.soap** just to set extra config values.
+0.10.0 | 2013-03-29 | The **First Zach Shelton version**, better code, XML DOM, XML string and JSON in and out 0.9.4 | 2013-02-26 | changed the charset of the $.ajax call to UTF-8 and removed the " quotes 0.9.3 | 2013-02-26 | Added the possibility to call **$.soap** just to set extra config values.
 0.9.2 | 2013-02-21 | some extra cleaning of stupid code in my part of the script.
 Now it uses the addNamespace function to properly set namespaces.
 0.9.1 | 2013-02-20 | minor changes to keep LINT happy.